ShalimRazzak/Active-Directory-Azure/README.md

 5.d Login to the Domain Controller (Remote Desktop) and verify Client-1 shows up in Active Directory Users and Computers (ADUC) inside the “Computers” container on the root of the domain

-5.e Create a new OU named “_CLIENTS” and drag Client-1 into there
 </p>
 <br />